mosip/commons/README.md

 **MOSIP Commons** is a collection of foundational libraries used across all MOSIP microservices.

-It contains services to support configuration management, ID generation, and notifications.
+It contains services to support configuration management, ID generation, notifications, and OpenID/auth (including `kernel-auth-adapter`).

 ---
 # Services